rweigel/cdawmeta/issues.md

 It looks like the SPASE developers modified many of the units, but they too don't use a consistent convention.
 The left-hand column of [master2spase-units.txt](https://github.com/rweigel/cdawmeta/blob/main/spase/master2spase-units.txt) has unique units in CDAWeb masters.
 The right-hand side shows how they have been represented in SPASE.

-It seems to make the most sense to simply use a consistent convention in the masters CDFs (given they are "masters").
+It seems most sensible to simply use a consistent convention in the master CDFs (given that they are "masters").
 Without this, the HAPI code and the SPASE code that generates metadata from master CDFs would not need special replacement tables that need maintenance.

 We've discussed before the idea of adding an ISTP attribute such as `UNITS_STANDARD` that would represent units according to an existing standard such as `udunits2`.